-Tablets have been distributed to the ASHAs.
-Hence they will be the custodians.
-Peer Educators after training are expected to adopt five adolescent girls from their villages who have completed Life Skills education and teach them skills required for the use of tablets and accessing the internet.
+Tablets will be distributed to the ASHAs; hence they will be the custodians.
+Peer Educators after training are expected to adopt five adolescent girls from their villages who have completed Life Skills education and teach them skills required for the use of tablets.
 The ASHAs have been asked to make the tablet available to the girls whenever they want to use it.

-Day one: The whole of the first day was spent in making the girls comfortable with the device.
-They were explained about all the accessories provided in the box and how to use them.
-The basic operating system of the device was taught to them.
+Day one: The whole of first day was making them comfortable with the device.
+All the accessories provided in the box, and how to use them was explained.
+The basic operating system of the device was taught.
 Turning the screen on and off, locking and unlocking the screen, screen rotation and other functions were explained.
-They were taught how the tablet could be used as a phone.
+How the tablet could be used to do the functions of a phone; explaining them the various applications and how to use them.

-Day two: During the training sessions the girls are provided with all the basic operating skills required to handle the tablet.
-Girls were taught to prepare a word document in an application named Polaris Office, save it and then open it from the folder.
-The purpose of creating a word document was that they should learn to make a document, get acquainted with the office functions, and those who find it interesting, could take it up to a higher level by opting for the Maharashtra State Certificate in Information Technology (MS-CIT) course.
-The basic settings of the tablet like changing date and time on the device; changing wallpaper were taught.
-The girls were taught to use the camera, video recording, flash light etc.
+Day two: During the training sessions the girls are provided with all the basic operating skills required to handle the tablet PC.
+Girls were taught to prepare a word document in an application named Polaris Office, save it and then again open it from the folder.
+The purpose of creating a word document was that they should learn to make a document, get acquainted with the office functions, and those who find it interesting, could take it up to a higher level by opting for the Maharashtra State Certificate in Information Technology (MS-CIT).
+The basic settings of the tablet like changing a date and time on the device; changing wallpaper were taught.
+The girls were taught to use the camera, video recording, flash light etc. Playing music on the device and sound control ended the second day.

 Day three: Last day of the training was completely dedicated to internet.
-These girls had very little knowledge about internet.
+These girls were not exposed to the internet or had very little knowledge about internet.
 The aim was to make them aware of internet, what to use it for, and finally how to access the required information.

-The girls were provided with basic terminologies related to internet like browser, search engine, website etc. Then they were explained about Google search, and asked to find some information.
-Later they were provided with an opportunity to surf websites like Maharashtra Government, Maharashtra State Board of Secondary and Higher Secondary Education, Yashavantrao Chavan Maharashtra Open University, Aurangabad University, MPSC, Agricultural Department of Government of Maharashtra.
-The purpose of selecting these websites was to give the girl's skills to access their result; see the time table of the exams online.
+The girls were provided with some basic terminologies related to internet like browser, search engine, website etc. Then they were explained about Google search, and asked to find some information of any famous personality.
+Later on the websites like Maharashtra Government, Maharashtra State Board of Secondary and Higher Secondary Education, Yashavantrao Chavan Maharashtra Open University, Aurangabad University, MPSC, Agricultural Department of Government of Maharashtra were given to them for surfing.
+The purpose of selecting these websites was to give the girls' skills to access their result; see the time table of the exams online.
 They can get information about government policies, scholarships, etc. Most of them come from families that make their living on agricultural activities and hence it is quite helpful for them to have access to the online market rates, subsidies and other related information.